niveklabs/tfwriter/okta/r/okta_auth_server.md

 }

 variable "issuer_mode" {
-  description = "(optional) - EA Feature: allows you to use a custom issuer URL" type        = string default     = null
+  description = "(optional) - *Early Access Property*.
+Indicates which value is specified in the issuer of the tokens that a Custom Authorization Server returns: the original Okta org domain URL or a custom domain URL" type        = string default     = null
 }